 Po Sah Inư Tower

-Also known as Poshanu tower, (or more accurately Poshanu tower complex) was built around the end of the 8th century and completed at the beginning of the 9th century with the original purpose of worshiping Shiva – one of the supreme deities of Hinduism.
+Also known as the Poshanu Tower, (or more accurately Poshanu Tower complex) was built around the end of the 8th century and completed at the beginning of the 9th century with the original purpose of worshipping Shiva – one of the supreme deities of Hinduism.
 These towers are the remains of the ancient Champa Kingdom, located on Bà Nài hill overlooking the bay, approximately 7 km northeast of Phan Thiết city.
 Three towers are still nearly intact and it’s still a place of Shiva worship in use by the local Chăm people who also use it for their religious festivals and other celebrations.

 Warmest Greetings To All from Viet Dream Travel!
 We offer Vietnam tours (daily and package tours), visa services, and transfer services not only to Mũi Né but also throughout the country.
 Let us have a chance to show you Vietnam to the fullest.
 If you have any questions about Vietnam tourism, do not hesitate to contact us at: